-- a) Two vertical sets of phytoplankton samples for analysis will be taken monthly at each of the previously designated 7 station sites in the lower Chesapeake Bay, and from March through October at the 7 stations in the 4 rivers (see C. Study Design, 5.
-Sampling locations) - b) In the Bay at each station, two vertical, composite series of five 3-liter water samples are taken above and below the pycnocline at approximate equidistant depths between samples of the water column.
-In the tributaries at each station two vertical, composite series of five 3-liter water samples are taken above photic zone and below the photic zone regions of the water column.
+b) At each Bay station, two vertical, composite series of five 3liter water samples are taken above and below the pycnocline at approximate equidistant depths between samples of the water column.
 In each of these collection sets these waters are placed in two carboys from each depth region.
-These water samples are collected using a pump, connected to a hose lowered to the appropriate depths.
-Appropriate time limits (2 minutes) will be established for each depth pumped prior to taking the sample to assure that water from that depth is being sampled.
-When finished, each carboy will contain 15 liters Each carboy is then gently, but from this pumping action. thoroughly mixed, then followed by removing a 500 ml sub-sample from each carboy (2) from the upper water column series into two pre-labeled sample bottles, each containing 5 ml of Lugol's solution as a fixative.
-This process is repeated from the carboys (2) taken from the lower water column series. - c) In the Bay collections vertical conductivity measurements will determine the depth of the pycnocline, whereas, in the tributaries the depth of the photic zone is calculated from secchi disk readings.
-A secchi disk reading, multiplied by 3.5 is used to obtain the photic zone depth.
-The pycnocline is not used in the rivers due to the general mixing nature of the rivers.
-In the Bay the photic zone is consistently present in waters above the pycnocline.
+These water samples are collected using a pump, connected to a hose lowered to the appropriate Appropriate time limits (2 minutes) will be established depths. for each depth pumped prior to taking the sample to assure that water from that depth is being sampled.
+When finished, each carboy will contain 15 liters from this pumping action.
+Each carboy is then gently, but thoroughly mixed, then followed by removing a 500 ml sub-sample from each carboy (2) from the upper water column series into two pre-labeled sample bottles, each containing 4 ml of Lugol's solution as a fixative.
+This process is repeated from the carboys (2) taken from the lower water column series.

-d) This series provides 2 sub-samples each from both the upper and lower regions of the water column that will represent the replicate composite samples from these depths.
+c) The Bay protocol provides 2 sub-samples each from both the upper and lower regions of the water column that will represent the replicate composite samples from these depths.
 Station information is recorded on the label for each sample.
 Prior to sampling at a new station the carboy and pump-hose system is repeatedly rinsed.

 The samples (containing the Lugol preservative) are placed in a cooler for protection and transportation to the phytoplankton laboratory.
 Between stations, the carboys will be repeatedly rinsed before being used again.
 No additional preservation steps are required at this time.
-The samples are returned to the phytoplankton laboratory for processing.
+The samples are provided by the water quality personnel to phytoplankton laboratory personnel for analysis.
 The pump and hose is to be flushed after and before each pumping, and rinsed thoroughly after each cruise, and be checked routinely for maintenance needs.
 A backup system for the pump, battery, and hose will be available on each cruise.
-In total, for phytoplankton analysis, initially 336 water samples are collected annually from the Bay stations and 224 from the tributary stations to total 560 annually.
+In total, for phytoplankton analysis, initially 336 water samples are collected annually from the Bay.